ShiquanZhang/Shiquan-Zhang-For_NN2/05-NN2/README.md

+#  S3: Design an automated toxic output detector and converter #
 ```
 # Define a list of toxic words or phrases
 # TODO: Update this list with words or phrases that you think are toxic based on your observations